Join Our Community of Doers

 Due to University policies regarding COVID-19, Undergraduate Admissions is not receiving paper mail at this time.
 If you are sending an official or time-sensitive document, we encourage you to email it instead to email@example.com.

 Duke will consider the highest scores on each section of the SAT, regardless of test date.
-For the SAT, we recommend, but do not require, two additional SAT Subject Tests.
 We do not require the optional essay.

 ENGLISH PROFICIENCY TESTS